 In 1956, IBM introduced the first disk drive in the world.
 It was as big as a vending machine, it cost more than a house, and it could only store 3.75 megabytes – about the size of a single song in MP3 format.
 Today, over 60 years later, a smartphone can hold several thousand times more data, yet fits in your jeans' side pocket.
 Boy, has technology evolved!

 Also, micro SD cards come in a broad range of capacities, which might make picking the right one even more tricky.
 So, we thought we'd make your life easier by gathering up the best micro SD cards for any phone supporting micro SD storage expansion.

 You can fit 77,000 high-quality audio tracks, 150,000 high-res photos, or 24 hours of 4K 60fps video on that card.
-For consumers who don't need quite as much space, the 128GB micro SD variant is the most cost-efficient in the series, priced at around $25 as of this writing.
+For consumers who don't need quite as much space, the 128GB micro SD variant is the most cost-efficient in the series, priced at around $19 as of this writing.

 The Samsung Evo Select micro SD cards offer up to 100MB/s sequential read speeds, which is more than enough for everyday tasks.
 These micro SD cards work great with tablets, laptops, action cameras, DSLR's, drones, smartphones, Android devices and more.

 If you want the highest possible capacity and speed for whatever reason, you have to go to extremes.
 The SanDisk Extreme 1TB microSD card offers read speeds up to 160MB per second and comes with a record-setting 1000GB capacity.
 Of course, you must be prepared for the extreme price, too.

 The 1TB version normally costs around $269.99 but there are sweet deals out there and you should look out for them (the SanDisk Extreme 1TB micro SD card is 15% off on Amazon at $229.99 right now).